kingronjan/scrapy_ajax_utils/README.md

 -----------------

-utils for ajax in scrapy project. include selenium, splash.
+utils for ajax in scrapy project. includes selenium, splash.

 ## Usage